lucvoorend/IceCubeTransformer/README.md

 ## 🙏 Acknowledgements

-* The code related to PMT-fication and event selection was written by [Cyan Jo](https://github.com/KUcyans).
+* The code related to PMT-fication and event selection was largely written by [Cyan Jo](https://github.com/KUcyans).
 * The CR_cleaning code has been written by [Johann Nikolaides](https://github.com/jn1707).
 * Special thanks to [Troels Petersen](https://github.com/troelspetersen), [Inar Timiryasov](https://github.com/timinar) and [Jean-Loup Tastet](https://github.com/JLTastet) for supervising the project.